-This phase includes everything prior to construction and preparation of contract drawings and specifications.
+This phase includes the Detail Designs, and preparation of contract drawings and specifications.
 It is noted that design and construction may be procured as one contract.
-Although this TPAP includes the final project description of the Preferred Alternative, it was developed based on forecast growth projections.
-These parameters, as well as any environmental, and design guidelines/standards variation will be reviewed, confirmed, or revised when necessary prior to construction of the facilities.
-Aspects to be addressed and resolved during this stage include but are not limited to:
+Although this TPAP includes the EA as well as the conceptual, functional and preliminary design of the preferred alternative, it was developed based on forecast growth projections.
+These parameters, as well as any environmental, and design guidelines/standards variation will be reviewed, confirmed or revised when necessary as part of the Detail Design of the facilities.
+Aspects to be addressed and resolved during the design stage include but are not limited to:

-- Review of commitments stated in the EPR and development of a plan to meet the commitments; - Further consultation with applicable Stakeholders as described and detailed in Chapter 9; - Review updated regulations, design guidelines and standards and revise the design accordingly; - Potential funding sources for construction of the project; - Updated traffic impact analysis in area of influence; - Detailed archaeological and excess soil contamination investigations, as required; - Property acquisition; - Runningway Design; - Additional cut and fill requirements; - Utility relocation strategy and design; - Station design including passenger amenities; - Station access design refinements, based on updated traffic (if required); - Structural design refinements, based on updated loads (if required) revisions if required; - Drainage design refinements (including agricultural tile drainage), based on updated regulations (if required); - Illumination design refinements, based on updates on types of luminaries, etc. (if required); - Public art and heritage element design refinements (if required); - ITS design;
+- Review of commitments stated in the EPR and development of a plan to meet the commitments; - Further consultation with applicable stakeholders as described and details in Chapter 9; - Review updated regulations, design guidelines and standards and revise the preliminary design accordingly; - Potential funding sources for construction of the project; - Update traffic impact analysis in area of influence; - Detailed archaeological and excess soil contamination investigations, as required; - Property acquisition; - Runningway Detail Design; - Detailed cut and fill requirements; - Utility relocation strategy and design; - Station design including passenger amenities; - Station access design - Structural design; - Drainage design (including agricultural tile drainage); - Illumination design; - Landscaping materials and design; - Public art and heritage element design; - ITS design; - Phasing requirements for infrastructure implementation; - Staging of the infrastructure construction; - Vehicle types and operational service plans; - Obtaining MTO and 407 ETR approvals for runningway design and any interchange modifications;

-- Phasing requirements for infrastructure implementation; - Staging of the infrastructure construction; - Vehicle types and operational service plans; - Obtaining MTO and 407 ETR approvals for runningway design and any interchange modifications; Obtaining environmental approvals/permits/exemptions, as required; - Coordination with local transit agencies and passenger transfer strategies and facility designs; - Fare collection strategies; and, - Pavement design for runningways and roadways.
+- Obtaining environmental approvals/permits/exemptions, as required; - Coordination with local transit agencies and passenger transfer strategies and facility designs; - Fare collection strategies; and, - Pavement design for running ways and roadways.